HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 The Sync Sitecore Roles window operates much like the other Sitecore sync windows.
 Since there are far fewer roles in Sitecore than items, the Sync Sitecore Roles window is much simpler.

-* A: The “**Make selected project items match Sitecore**” button causes all selected project items,  in the project, to match their cooresponding Sitecore items.
+* A: The “**Make selected project items match Sitecore**” button causes all selected project items,  in the project, to match their corresponding Sitecore items.
-* B: The “**Make selected Sitecore items match project**” button causes all selected Sitecore items, in the project, to match their cooresponding project items.
+* B: The “**Make selected Sitecore items match project**” button causes all selected Sitecore items, in the project, to match their corresponding project items.
 * C: This column contains the name of the role.
 * D: The “**Status**” column describes the difference between the item in TDS Classic and the item in the target Sitecore instance.
-* E: The developer can select an action to perform by clicking on the text in this column and selecting the appropriate action from the dropdown.
+* E: The developer can select an action to perform by clicking on the text in this column and selecting the appropriate action from the drop down.
 By default, TDS Classic will always choose “**No Action**”.
 * F: Shows the members that are part of the role in the project.
 * G: Shows the members that are part of the role in Sitecore.